aiguo-11/DeepMicroClass2/README.md

 The manuscript describing DeepMicroClass2, entitled
 **“DeepMicroClass2: An Enhanced Deep Learning Framework for Multi-class Taxonomic Classification in Complex Marine Metagenomes”**,
 is currently under submission.
-# DeepMicroClass2

-DeepMicroClass2 is a deep learning based genome sequence classification tool for metagenomic contig labeling and abundance (TPM) estimation.

 ## Features